Cyrix126/gupaxx/NOTES_ALGORITHM.md

              "tls": false,
 ```

-The HTTP API of XMRig requires to give a full config.
+The HTTP API of xmrig requires to give a full config.
 The current config will be requested, modified and sent back.

 [^1]: https://p2pool.io/mini/api/pool/stats